justinhou95/justinhou95.github.io/_posts/2024-04-20-install-python.md

 related_posts: false
 ---

-I was running my machine learning project on a Linux server and needed to install Python 3.9 for some packages.
-I decided to install natively to keep everything under control, see this nice blog on [bite code](https://www.bitecode.dev/p/installing-python-the-bare-minimum) explaining why.
+I was running my machine learning project on a Linux server and needed to install Python 3.8 for some packages.
+I decided to install natively to keep everything under control, see this nice [blog](https://www.bitecode.dev/p/installing-python-the-bare-minimum).
 Without sudo right, things get a little different from standard installation but I found this nice [blog](https://www.bobbydurrettdba.com/2020/02/11/python-3-8-1-linux-install-without-root/) by Bobby Durrett making this super simple.

 - Download the python from [www.python.org](www.python.org)